Magnetic Fields from Compensated Isocurvature Perturbations: Biermann battery mechanism

 We now consider the magnetic fields produced in the post-recombination Universe by the interaction of electron-density fluctuations, with $k \leq k_{\rm max}$, with primordial adiabatic density perturbations.
 In the standard cosmological model these density perturbations are characterized by the $\Lambda$CDM power spectrum.
 Right after recombination, the growth of perturbations to the baryon density are suppressed by Compton drag, but at later times, $z\lesssim 800$, the baryons freely fall and later acquire the same distribution as dark matter, but only for Fourier modes with wavelengths longer than the baryon Jeans scale \cite{Naoz:2010hg}.
 The gas is adiabatic and so baryon-temperature perturbations (and thus electron-temperature perturbations) have an amplitude 2/3 times the density-perturbation amplitude.
 This linear-theory evolution proceeds until a redshift $z\sim20$ at which point fluctuations are suppressed at scales smaller than the Jeans scale\footnote{Strictly speaking, the comoving Jeans scale at $z=20$ is $\sim900\,\mathrm{Mpc}^{-1}$.
 To reduce clutter though, we refer to $k_J \simeq 200$~Mpc$^{-1}$ as the scale where the temperature fluctuations are suppressed by $k^{-2}$ compared to the baryons-density fluctuations~\cite{Naoz:2005pd}.}\footnote{In addition, in our analysis we neglect effects from the relative velocity between baryons and cold-dark-matter $v_\mathrm{bc}$.
 We anticipate, based on the treatment in Ref.~\cite{Naoz:2013wla}, the including of $v_\mathrm{bc}$ would result an $\mathcal O\left(1\right)$ correction of the induced magnetic field, as well as to an extension of the magntic field power spectrum to larger wavenumbers.} $k_J \simeq 200$~Mpc$^{-1}$.
 We thus here calculate the generation of magnetic fields at redshifts $20\lesssim z \lesssim 800$ after baryon drag and before nonlinear structures form.
 Nonlinear evolution is likely to amplify the magnetic fields, perhaps considerably, and so the magnetic-field strengths we obtain should be considered conservative lower bounds.

 Magnetic fields are generated in the Biermann-battery mechanism if there is a component of the gradient of the electron temperature that is perpendicular to the gradient of the electron density.
-The evolution of the cosmic magnetic field $\mathbf B$ is then described by \cite{Naoz:2013wla}
+The evolution of the cosmic magnetic field $\mathbf B$ is related to the electric field $\mathbf E$ through Faraday's law, $\partial\mathbf B/\partial t=-c\mathbf \nabla\times\mathbf E$, with $c$ being the speed of light.
+Taking the pressure term to be the dominant term in the generalized Ohm's law~\cite{2004ppa..book.....K}, the electric field is $\mathbf E=-\mathbf \nabla p_e/\left(n_ee\right)$, where $p_e$ is the electron pressure and $e$ is the electron charge.
+Accounting for the expansion of the Universe, the evolution of the magnetic field is then~\cite{Papanikolaou:2023nkx}

-where $a\left(t\right)$ is the scale factor, $c$ the speed of light, $\bar T$ the mean electron temperature (which we take to be the mean baryon temperature), $\delta_T=\delta T/\bar T$ the fractional electron-temperature perturbation.
+where $a\left(t\right)$ is the scale factor and the second line follows the equation of state of collisionless electrons, $p_e=n_ek_BT$, with $k_B$ the Boltzmann constant and $T$ the electron temperature.
+After defining $\delta_T\equiv\delta T/\bar T$ to be the fractional electron-temperature perturbation and $\bar T$ the mean electron temperature (which we take to be the mean baryon temperature), in the lowest order of perturbation theory we arrive at~\cite{Naoz:2013wla}

 The Fourier components $\tilde{\mathbf B}(\mathbf k,t)$ of the magnetic field induced between some initial time $t_i$ and time $t$ are given by